microsoft/vscode-docs/blogs/2024/12/18/free-github-copilot.md

 ## Speak your mind

-Click the microphone icon to start a voice chat.
+Select the microphone icon to start a voice chat.
 This is powered by the free, cross-platform [VS Code Speech extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-speech) that runs on local models.
 No 3rd party app required.

 ![VS Code with file list and voice input active.](vscode-speech.png)